Pep Guardiola: 'No title bigger than continuing Johan Cruyff's legacy'

 That evolution -- at once everlasting and based on a single ideal -- is embodied in the teams of Guardiola as he's moved from Catalonia and Bavaria to a new challenge in the north of England.

-"I realized that in England they still play 11 vs 11 as well.
+"I realized that in England they still play 11 vs. 11 as well.
 One ball," quips Guardiola, slipping into aphorism mode in a manner reminiscent of Germany's 1954 World Cup winning coach Sepp Herberger.

 "The pitch is sometimes smaller in some places but it's the same -- why should we change?